Şarköy: The area today

 Şarköy and Mürefte are small country towns providing the surrounding villages with amenities such as medical care and high schools.
 90% of the land is cultivated, vineyards and olive groves near the coast, with sunflowers, wheat, barley and tobacco inland.

-Şarköy has the longest beach in Turkey, the 12th longest in the world, which was dirty but has been cleaned up now and in 2006 was awarded a blue flag.
+Şarköy has the longest beach in Turkey, the 12th longest in the world and in 2006 was awarded a blue flag.
 The district includes 60 km of coastline for tourism, fishing and prawn fishing.
-And it is possible to take a motorboat from here to Avşa or Marmara Island.
-With all this to offer Şarköy is naturally popular with holidaymakers from Istanbul.
-There are hotels and guest houses in the town of Şarköy, but not enough to fill the demand in summertime.
-There are also compounds of holiday flats for summer residents.
-The town has a little jetty and pretty narrow lanes.Şarköy is a mecca for Windsurfing because it is Said that 7 types of winds are meeting together there.
-The young generation tend to migrate to Istanbul for study and careers.
-Uçmakdere village has a parasailing possibility between end of May and beginning of September.
+It is possible to take a motorboat from here to Avşa or Marmara Island.

-The land behind the coast has the right micro-climate for vineyards and wine-making; Şarköy is known for its wine and holds a wine festival each autumn.
+The land behind the coast has a micro-climate suitable for vineyards and wine-making; Şarköy is known for its wine and holds a wine festival each autumn.
 Güler Sabancı has a winery here making a Cabernet Sauvignon called Gulor.
-And the olives are very good too.
+The area also produces olives.

 There is also an institute of Trakya University here.

 Composition

 There are 31 neighbourhoods in Şarköy District: